 3. Hiring your Employees under a Representative office- Ro

 Many foreign investors prefer to setting up a representative office in China first.
 It is essential to understand that Chinese representative offices are not permitted to hire employees directly.
-Hiring them through a licensed labor dispatch/PEO and employment agency is the only way to ensure compliance.
+Hire employees in China a licensed China dispatch/PEO and employment agency is the only way to ensure compliance.

 4. Hiring staff in China through your local supplier or partner

-This can also be an opportunity if you can locate a local supplier or partner who is willing to recruit your employees.
+This can also be an opportunity if you can locate a local supplier or partner who is willing to hire employees in China for you.
 However, you must ensure that your local supplier or partner is properly managing your employees’ payroll and employment; if they are not, your employees’ experiences and feelings will be extremely negative, prompting them to leave the job.

 Things you need to know before hiring in China.